divyagautam001/DSA/Google/dpNotes.md

 <h3> Dynamic Programming Problem Attributes </h3>
-- The question is asking for the maximum or minimum of something.
+• The question is asking for the maximum or minimum of something
+• We have to make decision that may depend on previous decision/s
+• Overlapping subproblems, Optimal sub structure
+•
+•
+•
+•
+•
+• Patterns
+  -What is the minimum cost of doing...
+  -What is the maximum profit from...
+  -How many ways are there to do...
+  -What is the longest possible...
+  -Is it possible to reach a certain point...